CenturyLinkCloud/PublicKB/AppFog/Legacy Version 1/installing-the-af-cli-Tool-on-windows.md

 </ul>
 </ul>
 <h3><a name="devkit"></a>Install the Development Kit</h3>
-<p>You will also need to download and install the <a href="http://rubyinstaller.org/downloads/" target="_blank">Development Kit</a>, be sure to install the proper version based on your version of Ruby.
+<p>You will also need to download and install the <a href="http://rubyinstaller.org/downloads/">Development Kit</a>, be sure to install the proper version based on your version of Ruby.
 The steps below and further details can be found on the <a href="https://github.com/oneclick/rubyinstaller/wiki/Development-Kit">Development Kit wiki page</a>.</p>
 <ul>
 <ul>
 <ol>